Fyne (software): Vector graphics

+Screenshot

+The following is an illustration of some of the widgets from the fyne demo application.

+FyneDesk

+The Fyne toolkit also powers the "FyneDesk" project - a new Unix desktop environment.

+This desktop forms the foundation of the FyshOS operating system which delivers a complete desktop operating system using only Fyne apps for the user interface.

 Use

 The largest project currently using the Fyne toolkit is the FyneDesk project, a complete desktop environment for Linux.
+A popular music player, Supersonic, has been created with the Fyne toolkit.
+There is also a graphical app editor, Apptrix, created with Fyne that makes it easier to build apps with this technology.

-There are many other applications being built using the toolkit, those that are open source can be found in an application listing website managed by the project.
+There are many other applications being built using the toolkit; those that are open source can be found in an application listing website managed by the project.

-Many businesses are using the Fyne toolkit to quickly add a graphical user interface to command line tools which they have already built using Go.